 Organize and coordinate in [dates] the presence of Hospitality Suites to promote the Event at key ICT events across the world.

-The Government shall prepare and implement, at its cost, in liaison with ITU, and in coordination with ITU’s global promotion program, a media plan to promote and advertise the Event across the world.
+The Government shall prepare and implement, at its cost, in full collaboration with ITU, a media plan to promote and advertise the Event across the world. [reason for change: shares the responsibility of international promotion between the government and ITU, since ITU may hold the better “know-how” to plan and execute global promotion].

 The Government shall ensure that the Country is represented by its highest-level dignitaries including its head of state, head of government, and other senior officials during the Opening Ceremony and other key components of the Event to be determined jointly by the Government and the ITU.
 Confirmation will be needed that the Host Country’s national and presidential protocol service and security organization will be involved as required in the coordination of the Event with the ITU.